compusophy/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 IBM initially dismissed personal computers, believing them to be insignificant.
 However, by the early 1980s, it became clear that the consumer computing revolution was unstoppable.

-Apple’s commitment to usability and seamless hardware-software integration laid the foundation for modern personal computing, ultimately leading to the Macintosh in 1984—a device that truly transformed how people interacted with technology.
+Apple’s commitment to usability and seamless hardware-software integration laid the foundation for modern personal computing, ultimately leading to the Macintosh in 1984 — a device that truly transformed how people interacted with technology.

 ## The Blockchain Revolution and Its Bottlenecks